mit-plv/fiat-crypto/README.md

     make standalone-ocaml

-or `make standalone-haskell` for binaries generated with Haskell, or `make standalone` for both the Haskell and OCaml binaries.
+or `make standalone-haskell` for compiler binaries generated with Haskell, or `make standalone` for both the Haskell and OCaml compiler binaries.
 The binaries are located in `src/ExtractionOcaml/` and `src/ExtractionHaskell` respectively.

 There is a separate compiler binary for each implementation strategy: